Heritage Cakes from the North Carolina Mountains.

 $65 - Serves 12-15 people

-This cake comes straight from Nana’s cookbook in Edneyville, North Carolina, where it was first written down in 1959.This Blueberry Cream Cake is a classic mountain coffee cake, rich with butter and cream cheese and filled with four cups of blueberries that burst into the batter as it bakes.A swirl of brown sugar and cinnamon runs through the center, creating a warm, comforting flavor that pairs perfectly with a cup of coffee.A true heirloom recipe from the Blue Ridge foothills.
+This Blueberry Cream Cake is a true mountain heirloom.Rich with butter and cream cheese, it's filled with four cups of blueberries that burst into the batter as it bakes, while a ribbon of brown sugar and cinnamon winds through the center.Warm, comforting, and made for slow mornings with a cup of coffee, it's a taste of the Blue Ridge in every slice.

 $65 - Serves 12-15 People